$R(5,5)\le 46$: Introduction

 It follows immediately that $R(5,5) \leq 50$, and that any graph in $\cR(5,5,49)$ must be regular of degree $24$.
 This, together with a partial census of the set $\cR(4,5,24)$, allowed the second author and Radziszowski \cite{McRa97} to prove that $R(5,5) \leq 49$.
 Their argument can be summarised as follows.
 First, they proved that $E(4,5,24) = 132$, and found the two graphs in $\cR(4,5,24,e=132)$.

-Recall the following identity, e.g.\ from the $m=2$ case of \cite[Theorem 2.2]{McRa97}: Given a graph $F$ and a vertex $v \in VF$, let $F_v^+$ be the induced subgraph on the vertices adjacent to $v$ and let $F_v^-$ be the induced subgraph on the vertices not adjacent to~$v$.
-Then, if $F$ has $n$ vertices we have, writing $e(\cdot)$ for the number of edges in its argument and $d(v)$ for the degree of vertex~$v$,
+Given a graph $F$ and a vertex $v \in V(F)$, let $F_v^+$ be the induced subgraph on the vertices adjacent to $v$ and let $F_v^-$ be the induced subgraph on the vertices not $v$ or adjacent to~$v$.
+We call $F_v^+$ and $F_v^-$ the \textit{neighbourhood} and \textit{dual neighbourhood} of $v$ in~$F$, respectively.

+Recall the following identity, e.g.\ from the $m=2$ case of \cite[Theorem 2.2]{McRa97}, which can be proved by counting the subgraphs induced by sets of three vertices.
+If $F$ has $n$ vertices, writing $e(\cdot)$ for the number of edges in its argument and $d(v)$ for the degree of vertex~$v$, we have

-Given a hypothetical graph $F \in \cR(5,5,49)$, the above equation forces the neighbourhoods of all the vertices in $F$ to be one of those two graphs in $\cR(4,5,24,e=132)$ and the dual neighbourhoods to be one of the dual graphs.
+Given a hypothetical graph $F \in \cR(5,5,49)$, the above equation forces the neighbourhoods of all the vertices in $F$ to be one of those two graphs in $\cR(4,5,24,e=132)$ and the dual neighbourhoods to be one of the complement graphs.
 The authors then used further subgraph identities to obtain a contradiction.